wvanderp/notes/information-that-I-can-never-find.md

 ---
 created: 2023-09-18T00:04:44+02:00
 modified: 2023-10-07T01:55:40+02:00
-alias: things i can never find
+alias: things I can never find
 ---

-# information that I can never find
+# Information that I can never find

 This is a file for collecting information I'm always searching for, but can never find when I need it.

-## apple maps vs Google maps
+## Apple maps vs Google maps

 <https://www.justinobeirne.com/>

 In this blog, the author compares Apple Maps with Google Maps and documents each progression.

-## envelope encoding
+## Envelope encoding

 *keywords*: sorteercentrum, envelop, post, kik